Poole Town F.C.: Tatnam

-During the 2010–11 season Poole Town won the Wessex League Premier Division for the third consecutive season and reached the semi-final of the FA Vase and the Fourth Qualifying Round of the FA Cup.
+During the 2010–11 season, Poole Town won the Wessex League Premier Division for the third consecutive season and reached the semi-final of the FA Vase and the Fourth Qualifying Round of the FA Cup.
 In contrast to previous seasons, the club were granted promotion to the Southern League after FA agreed to them staging Southern League football at Tatnam following a temporary upgrade of the facilities.

 The 2012–13 season saw the club promoted as champions of Southern League Division One South and West to the Premier division.
 The club completed a treble that season by winning the Dorset Senior Cup when they beat Wimborne Town 4–1 in the final and the Southern League Champions Cup, beating Burnham away 0–1.
 The Dolphins were also voted the Southern League SWD1 club of the season.

 The 2013–14 season saw Poole miss out on the playoffs by just one point, having had three points deducted for playing an ineligible player during one match earlier in the season.
 The 2014–15 season saw Poole Town win the (Red Insure) Southern League Cup, beating Corby in the two legged final (on away goals).
 However, Corby had the last laugh as Poole missed out on the Championship on the last day of the season losing 2–3 at home to Corby who were second at the start of play on goal difference.
 The game was watched by a Tatnam record 2,203 crowd.
 The match had been billed as "Winner takes all" and the defeat consigned Poole to the Playoffs, where they lost in the semi-final at home to St Neots Town.

-Tatnam was upgraded again in 2013 with the dugouts moved opposite the Main Stand, a new clubhouse, a third turnstile, 100 more seats including 50 in the small stand (which was moved), increased sizes for the dressing rooms, more toilets and a new changing facility for the officials, as well as a new stand at the Fleetsbridge End.
+Tatnam was upgraded again in 2013 with the dugouts moved opposite the Main Stand, a new clubhouse, a third turnstile, 100 more seats, including 50 in the small stand (which was moved), increased sizes for the dressing rooms, more toilets, and a new changing facility for the officials, as well as a new stand at the Fleetsbridge End.
 The total upgrade cost over £200,000 and was completed in just over two months.
-The grading allows promotion to the National League South which they achieved at the end of the 2015–16 season.
+The grading allowed for promotion to the National League South which they achieved at the end of the 2015–16 season.